 What I also really liked about Simple Analytics is the non-aggressive “fair use” policy.
 They would only upgrade your plan if you overreach your monthly limit for 2 months in the row.

-Metrical is a new kid in the space of simple privacy-oriented analytics.
+Metrical is one of the latest players in the space of simple privacy-oriented analytics.
+Interestingly it’s also built by two makers as Plausible.